colececil/colececil.github.io/_drafts/scaling-pixel-art-without-destroying-it.md

 ![Diagram showing bilinear filtering](/images/scaling-pixel-art-without-destroying-it/bilinear-1.png)

-Here, we scaled the same 3x3 texture to 6x6, as we did with nearest neighbor filtering.
+Here, I scaled the same 3x3 texture to 6x6, as I did with nearest neighbor filtering.
 However, as you can see, bilinear filtering produces a very blurry-looking result.
 This is not great for pixel art, obviously.
-However, there is one advantage to bilinear filtering, as seen in the diagram below (scaling the 3x3 texture to 7x7, as we did with nearest neighbor filtering).
+However, there is one advantage to bilinear filtering, as seen in the diagram below (scaling the 3x3 texture to 7x7, like I did with nearest neighbor filtering).
 Even though the texture isn't scaled to an integer multiple, it still looks uniform, rather than having the texels show up in different sizes and shapes.

 ![Diagram showing bilinear filtering](/images/scaling-pixel-art-without-destroying-it/bilinear-2.png)